public-transport/european-transport-feeds/readme.md

 # European transport feeds

-This repository contains the source code of the _List of european transport feeds_, which can be found here:
+This repository contains the source code of the _List of european transport feeds_ website, which can be found here:

 **[https://eu.data.public-transport.earth](https://eu.data.public-transport.earth)**